StefonSimmons/world-tour/README.md

 https://media.giphy.com/media/glvyCVWYJ21fq/giphy.gif

 # World Tour
-Data-driven regional statistics app for the world
+Data-driven regional statistics app of the world

 ### Description
 "World Tour" allows users to take a satellite journey to both familiar and foreign lands of Earth.
 You can randomly teleport or get specific in your search for regional data.